Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Implementation Details

-Goal-oriented VLN contains trajectories that lead to target objects specified by high-level instructions.
-Following their distribution of the data, for every visible object at a viewpoint, we sample paths with a length between 5 and 7 vps that end at the viewpoint, resulting in 181,246 paths from MP3D environments.
-Since each viewpoint corresponds to a panorama consisting of 36 images, we ultimately obtain 6,524,856 visual-goal trajectories.
-Then we utilize the weights of LXMERT ~\citep{tan2019lxmert} to initialize DUET and pretrain the model with our synthetic visual-goal datasets.
+Goal-oriented vision-language navigation contains trajectories that lead to target objects specified by high-level instructions.
+Following their distribution of the data, for every visible object at a target viewpoint, we sample paths with a length between 5 and 7 viewpoints that end at the target, resulting in 181,246 paths from MP3D environments.
+Since each viewpoint corresponds to a panorama consisting of 36 images, we ultimately obtain 6,524,856 visual-goal navigation trajectories.
+Then we utilize the weights of LXMERT~\cite{tan2019lxmert} to initialize DUET and pretrain this model with our synthetic visual-goal datasets.

-We utilize Dinov2-Base ~\citep{oquab2023dinov2} and SigLIP-Base ~\citep{zhai2023sigmoid} as the visual encoders to extract the image features.
+We utilize Dinov2-Base~\cite{oquab2023dinov2} and SigLIP-Base~\cite{zhai2023sigmoid} as the visual encoders to extract the image features.
 For the first round, we pretrain DUET for 200k iterations with a batch size of 128 and a learning rate of $5\times 10^{-5}$ on MP3D environments.
 We compare the model checkpoints and pick the one with the highest finetuning performance.
 Then we finetune DUET for 300k iterations, with batch size 64 and learning rate $5\times 10^{-5}$ on 8 NVIDIA A800 GPUs.

 We repeat the aforementioned process for three rounds to get a strong navigation agent, which is then adopted to generate new trajectories for the visual goals in the original MP3D and scale up in new 800 HM3D environments.
-We follow the same sampling rule as in MP3D environments, resulting in 3220,504 paths and 115,938,144 visual-goal-trajectory pairs from HM3D.
+We follow the same sampling rule as in MP3D environments, resulting in 3,220,504 paths and 115,938,144 visual-goal-trajectory pairs from HM3D.
 Then we use the navigation agent trained through self-improving demonstrations to generate new paths and obtain totally 60M visual-goal trajectories from 860 MP3D and HM3D environments.
-Based on the new training corpus, we continue the above process SID for another round and get the final self-demonstration trajectories.
+Based on the new training corpus, we continue the above SID process for another round and get the final self-demonstration trajectories.